manokaran-vijiishwarya-ml/JAVA-Training/Generics.md

 K	-> Method-level	-> Key in a key-value pair (map style) -> "Name", 101

 V -> Method-level	-> Value in key-value pair ->	"Viji", true

+Used when code works with multiple types.

+Ensures type safety.

+write code once and use it with multiple types